brakmic/BiB/docs/BiB-UI.md

 <img src="http://i.giphy.com/l3vR0BWVbaBpFZe00.gif">

-The manangement of these entries is done via context menus that get activated by clicking on the right mouse button, just like with typical desktop apps.
+The management of these entries is done via context menus that get activated by clicking on the right mouse button, just like with typical desktop apps.

 *Statistics*